A Rhetorical Analysis of Darrin McMahon’s “In Pursuit of Unhappiness”

 Effectiveness

-McMahon is rhetorically effective as his emotional language pleases the audience and this displays pathos.
+McMahon is rhetorically effective as his emotional language pleases the audience, and this displays pathos.
 He clearly defines and discusses what he thinks happiness is.
 McMahon (2005) uses John Mill's description of happiness as his own.
-This text moves me as the author strongly trusts that happiness is not about oneself but it is for those whose minds are fixed on some object apart from their happiness for the sake of others’ happiness.
-The text also makes me think critically and different about the subject of happiness as McMahon also effectively convinces me that the only way I can be happy is by making others happy.
+This text moves me as the author strongly trusts that happiness is not about oneself but for those whose minds are fixed on some object apart from their happiness for the sake of others.
+The text also makes me think critically and differently about happiness, as McMahon also convinces me that the only way I can be happy is by making others happy.

 Finally, everyone wishes to be happy.
 It does not depend on the situation one is in, whether one is doing something he/she loves or is with a person he/she loves.
 Whether one is enjoying peacefulness and the comfort of his/her home or playing in the fields.
-What matters the most is to sit down and think about life, how beneficial it would be if every person respected others, enjoyed others’ company and gave material and emotional support.
+What matters the most is to sit down and think about life, how beneficial it would be if every person respected others, enjoyed others’ company, and gave material and emotional support.
 This will make people happy and the world a bit better.